nhsconnect/gpconnect/pages/integration/integration_illustrated.md

   - Verify the patient's NHS number
   - Retrieve the ODS organisation code of the patient's registered GP practice

-{% include important.html content="Appointments consumers may wish to build workflows that support appointment booking into other GP practices (than the patient's registered practice) such as into Extended Access Hubs.
+{% include important.html content="Appointment Management consumer suppliers may wish to build workflows that support appointment booking into other GP practices (other than the patient's registered practice) such as into Extended Access Hubs.
 For these consumers, an alternate mechanism for discovering the target practice's ODS organisation code is required.
 Please see the [Appointment Management Service Discovery page](appointments_service_discovery.html) for more details." %}

 For further details on this step please see the [Personal Demographic Service](integration_personal_demographic_service.html) page.